nustarada/new_portfolio/replit.md

 - **Mobile-First Responsive**: All headings scale from `text-2xl` on mobile to `lg:text-5xl` on large screens
 - Always use `font-semibold` for main section headings to match Albert Sans characteristics
 - Always use `text-white` for section headings (no gradient backgrounds)
-- Always include `albert-sans-medium` class for headings and `jost-secondary` for body text
+- Always include `albert-sans-medium` class for headings and `jost-secondary` or `open-sans` for body text
 - Maintain consistent spacing: `mb-6` for section headings, `mb-8` for larger gaps
 - **CRITICAL**: Never use `font-normal` for any heading elements - all headings use `font-semibold`
 - **CRITICAL**: Never use gradient text backgrounds - all headings use clean `text-white`